 We aim to inspire young people with a lasting enthusiasm for the arts and an awareness of our arts heritage and its conservation.
 Our vision is equality of opportunity for all to learn through participation in the arts.

-Young Arts Projects are arts related activities for young people funded wholly or partly by a NADFAS society.
+Young Arts Projects are arts related activities for young people funded wholly or partly by The Arts Society Samlesbury.

 To celebrate our 40th anniversary in 2014, we launched a new annual Textile Artist Award to support an emerging Lancashire based textile artist to develop and launch their career.
 In partnership with Lancashire County Council and with matched funding from the Arts Council, England, we selected Emma Blackburn and then Helen Draper to benefit from this Award.
 They both used a studio provided for them at Helmshore Textile Mill and both benefited greatly from the opportunity.